IndexedDB Architecture & Advanced Patterns

 Cursor Iteration, Memory Footprint & Range Queries

 Cursors stream records sequentially, preventing memory exhaustion when querying large datasets.
 Use IDBKeyRange to bound iterations (IDBKeyRange.bound(lower, upper), IDBKeyRange.only()).
 Avoid loading entire object stores into arrays; instead, process chunks asynchronously and yield control to the event loop.
-Debug cursor performance by enabling indexeddb tracing in browser DevTools and monitoring heap snapshots during iteration.
+Debug cursor performance by monitoring heap snapshots during iteration and confirming that the cursor walks an index rather than scanning the full store.
 For execution plan tuning and memory management best practices during cursor lifecycle operations, see Query Optimization & Cursors.

 Pagination, Infinite Scroll & Large Dataset Handling